S-mic/S-mic/README.md

 - 👀 I’m interested in learning, creating projects and everything programmming
 - 🌱 I’m currently learning Javascript, React, nextjs, typescript
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me at sasha@mybusinessapp.co.za
+- 📫 How to reach me at sashamicheldube@gmail.com

 <!---
 S-mic/S-mic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.